 What is a Version Control System?

-A version control system (VCS) helps save the program of a project, keeps track of the changes made to the code, and undoes those changes if necessary.
+A version control system (VCS) helps save a project’s program, tracks changes made to the code/ and undoes those changes if necessary.
 A VCS is helpful when working with huge projects.
-By using it, you can easily overcome the conflicts.
+It can easily overcome conflicts.

 What is Git?